symfony/symfony-docs/logging/channels_handlers.rst

 .. note::

-    Each channel corresponds to a logger service (``monolog.logger.XXX``) in the container (use the ``debug:container`` command to see a full list) and those are injected into different services.
+    Each channel corresponds to a logger service (``monolog.logger.XXX``) in the container (use the ``php bin/console debug:container monolog`` command to see a full list) and those are injected into different services.

 .. _logging-channel-handler: